 - To be on time and if unable to keep an appointment, to cancel immediately so another patient can be scheduled at that time.

 - To present details of condition in a clear, direct manner.

-- To respond to providers and other staff with respect and consideration.
+- To respond to providers, other staff and other patients with respect and consideration.

 - To ask for clarification if information or instructions are not understood.

 - To let Curry Health Center employees know your degree of satisfaction with your care.